ADL asks Georgia for security grants following record number of antisemitic incidents

 ATLANTA — A Jewish civil rights organization is asking Georgia for grant money.
-They say they need it to help offset increased security costs in the wake of threats.
+Leaders say they need it to help offset increased security costs in the wake of threats.

 A new audit obtained by Channel 2′s Richard Elliot shows 2023 was a record year for antisemitic incidents.